S4 method for class 'SpatRaster'

 See also

-vrt to create a virtual raster from tiles and crop for sub-setting arbitrary parts of a SpatRaster.
+vrt to create a SpatRaster from tiles; crop for sub-setting arbitrary parts of a SpatRaster; divide to divide a SpatRaster into parts.

 Examples